tv2regionerne/statamic-endless/README.md

 # Statamic Endless

-> Statamic Endless is a Statamic addon that does something pretty neat.
+Statamic Endless is a Statamic addon that allows you to create "infinite scroll" elements that automatically load new entries when you get to the end of the list.

-## Features

-This addon does:

-- This
-- And this
-- And even this

 ## How to Install